kerokero5150/SP2SD_DIY_KIT/README.md

 - Apple IIgs<BR>
 - Apple IIc, IIc Plus *In the case of IIc, Smartport cannot be used as is with older ROM 255, so a ROM upgrade is required.
 The easiest way is to flash [ROM4X](https://github.com/mgcaret/rom4x) yourself.
 [Here](https://www.apple2faq.com/apple2faq/apple-iic-rom-upgrade/?fbclid=IwAR3BZfkTRkhG0zg6dHxvxYdH9SbyCvsA-Zr1-_e0wyenW6WFG-cKSsxj_oM) is the information.<BR>
 - Apple IIe, IIe Enhanced, IIe Platinum *you can use it via Expansion cards like "Liron" card, or insert the DIY SoftSP card into the #5 slot and use it via the DiskII card in the #6 slot.
 BMOW also has a highly functional card called "Yellowstone", which can also be used. <BR>
-* For the II Plus, There are still many untested parts.
+*For the II Plus, There are still many untested parts.
 A card like IIe would probably work.
-Please use at your own risk, as there are still things we don't understand or haven't tried.＜BR>
+Please use at your own risk, as there are still things we don't understand or haven't tried.<BR>
 ## To get the SP2SD PCB

 You can use [SPSD_DIY_NANO_GERBER.zip](SPSD_DIY_NANO_GERBER.zip)  and uploading it to JLCPCB or PCBWAY as it is.